systemacticco-rgb/lps-reference-implementation/proposals/PROPOSAL_005.md

   zero added dependencies.

   ikm, salt, and info are NOT YET DEFINED.
-They are locked together as one decision — see [D.15] — which must specify the root keying material, whether anchor keys derive from the signing key or a separate master secret, and how future keys (registry, token, rotation) extend the hierarchy without rework.
+They are locked together as one decision — which must specify the root keying material, whether anchor keys derive from the signing key or a separate master secret, and how future keys (registry, token, rotation) extend the hierarchy without rework.

-  Once [D.15] locks, this section is rewritten once with final values and treated as immutable — same rule as the shortcode dictionary.
-See [D.17].
+  Once it locks, this section is rewritten once with final values and treated as immutable — same rule as the shortcode dictionary.

 Derived key is sensitive — never logged, never returned in error messages, never stored.
 Same rules as private key.